 I’ve been promising this post and video for awhile now, comparing a bunch of baby wearing options.

 Today we are going to look at knit wraps, woven wraps, and a few different variations of baby carriers, and go in-depth into everything you need to know about all these different baby wearing options.

 It just makes life so much easier.
 I don’t know what I would do without my baby wrap, especially for my newest babe.
-He doesn’t like being put down, and if he does, he cries.
-But I can still get so much done with my day because of baby wearing.
+He doesn’t like being put down, and if he is laid down, he cries.
+But I can still get so much done with my day because of baby-wearing.